 Dogs simply don’t live long enough!
 The average life of a dog is around 12 years, which varies depending on the size and breed of the dog.
-Regardless, we want our furry pals to stay healthy and be with us as long as possible.
-There is actually a lot we can do to help our senior dogs stay healthy and live longer.
+However, senior dog care is key as our furry friends age.
+We can do a lot to help our senior dogs stay healthy and live longer.

 When dogs reach 8 or 9 years old, they are beginning to creep into their senior years, the equivalent of humans approaching their 60’s.
 We can do a lot to support them and help them live well into their golden years.
 There are three key areas in which your senior dog needs your help to be healthier and to live longer:

 - More frequent vet appointments